techiediaries/techiediaries/_posts/2020/2020-01-09-angular-9-tutorial-and-example.md

   }
 ```

-Next define the `doCalculation()` method which performs the calculation depending on the operator type:
+Next, define the `doCalculation()` method which performs the calculation depending on the operator type:

 ```ts
   private doCalculation(op , secondOp){